mjmelito/Bakery/README.md

 #### Cloning and Initial Setup

-5. Clone project repository from https://github.com/mjmelito/Factory
+5. Clone project repository from https://github.com/mjmelito/Bakery
-6. Navigate to the project's root directory, Factory
+6. Navigate to the project's root directory, Bakery
 7. Install the MySglConnector Package with the following terminal command: dotnet add package MYSqlConnector -v 2.2.0.
 Then enter 'dotnet restore'.
-8. Within the Factory directory, add a file named 'appsettings.json and add the following code to the file:
+8. Within the Bakery directory, add a file named 'appsettings.json and add the following code to the file:

 {
     "ConnectionStrings": {